 Blue Water provides free Amtrak Wi-Fi.

-This service is intended for emailing and web browsing, and it may not allow streaming.
+This service is intended for emailing and web browsing, but may not support streaming.
 There could be dead spots along the route.

 Food on the Amtrak Blue Water

-The Blue Water Cafe car offers a range of hot and cold meals, snacks, and hot, cold, and adult beverages.
+The Blue Water Café car offers a range of hot and cold meals, snacks, and a variety of hot, cold, and alcoholic beverages.
 This car is open to all passengers for most of the journey.

-The cafe car’s location varies depending on the direction, but it is usually towards one end of the train.
-Throughout the journey, conductors and cafe staff announce its location to help passengers find it.
+The café car’s location varies depending on the direction, but it is typically positioned at one end of the train.
+Throughout the journey, conductors and café staff announce their location to help passengers find it.

-You may bring your food and drinks aboard the train.
+You are welcome to bring your food and drinks aboard the train.
 You can pack alcohol, but please note that consuming personal alcohol is not permitted.

 Amtrak Blue Water Schedule